Construction of logarithmic cohomology theories II: On Chow groups: Sufficiently fine subdivisions

 \section{Sufficiently fine subdivisions}

 In algebraic topology, one can repeat barycentric subdivisions to a simplex to yield a sufficiently fine simplicial complex whose simplices have arbitrarily small diameters.
 However, that does not work in toric geometry, see Remark \ref{dist.14} below.
 Instead, we will repeat barycentric subdivisions relative to suitable subfans (the usual barycentric subdivision is the barycentric subdivision relative to itself).
 See Proposition \ref{dist.10} below for the main result of this section.
+The reader who accepts this result can skip the technical details of \S \ref{repeat}.